hjiang895/Hashes-and-Trees/README.md

 * When you are writing the code for `getKeys()` to return an ArrayList of ordered keys, consult the class notes on tree traversal to remember how to traverse the tree in the correct order to return an ordered list.
 (Hint: it's in-order!)

 *There are many implementations of the tree map data structure on the web.
-You must implement your tree map as I have described above using the skeleton code I have provided.*
+You must implement your tree map as I have described above using the skeleton code I have provided.
+Remember that I have provided [a ton of BST sample code here](  https://github.com/BC-CSCI-1102-S19-TTh3/example_code/tree/master/week8/BInarySearchTrees).
+You definitely can and should use the code, though you will have to change it to make it work with these different data types, of coursE!*

 ### Part 3: Testing your data structures